willfaught/paige/exampleSite/README.md

 # Paige example site

-If you move this directory out of its parent directory, you must remove this line from the file go.mod:
+If you move the directory exampleSite out of its parent directory, you must remove this line from the file exampleSite/go.mod:

 ```
 replace github.com/willfaught/paige => ../